 - Webinars on the latest topics and trends in LD education

-- For schools and colleges we offer workshops, consulting, keynote presentations, or can customize professional learning for your needs.
+- For schools and colleges we offer workshops, consulting, keynote presentations, or can customize professional development for your needs

 Contact us to find out more: (802) 387-1662 or firstname.lastname@example.org

 “Thank you—this was by far the best training workshop I have ever taken!”

 “This workshop has been a transformative experience for me as an educator.
 I was in search of support, guidance, information, and resources and I received all of these things.”

 “Beyond my expectations!
 I would highly recommend this to colleagues.”

 “This course is highly beneficial to anyone working with students—not just LD students!”